 6. Graduate With No Debt

 If you need to take out loans for college, make sure you do so responsibly.
 Ensure that you have the ability to pay it back by a reasonable time so that you don’t have debts preventing you from your long-term financial goals.
-By setting up a repayment plan, you can plan ahead and be in a good financial place after graduation.
+By setting up a repayment plan, you can plan ahead and be financially stable after graduation.

 Financial Goals Are Worth It